Creating and Using Symbol Moldings

 - Select the molding profile polyline that we just placed and click the Convert Polyline edit button.

-- In the Convert Polyline dialog, select Polyline Solid and click the OK button.
+- In the Convert Polyline dialog, select Polyline Solid and click the OK button to display the Polyline Solid Specification dialog.

-- In the Polyline Solid Specification dialog, which opens next, specify the Thickness, which will be the length of the molding segment.
+- On the General panel, specify the Thickness, which will be the length of the molding segment.

 - Select 3D> Create Perspective View> Perspective Full Overview to see the results so far.

 Before continuing, we will convert this new molding segment to a solid.
 This is important so that later we can do a solid subtraction in order to create the dentil portion of this molding.

 To convert this segment into a solid

-- Select the item in any view and click on the Convert to Solid edit button.
+- Using the Select Objects tool, click on the polyline solid, then select the Convert to Solid edit button.

 - Next, select Build> Primitive> Box from the menu, then click and drag to draw a rectangular solid as shown below.

 The rectangular solid is shown above in the red rectangle, where we have changed its Line Style color to be able to easily distinguish it.

 - Click on the rectangular solid to select and click the Open Object edit button to display the 3D Box Specification dialog.